y7ksoftware/plate/platforms/craft/README.md

 ### Build assets

 - Run `gulp `  for development build of all assets (non-minified)
-- Run `gulp --production` for production build (minified sources and minified images)
+- Run `npm run prod` for production build (minified sources and minified images)

 ### Device and API testing